youbs/ubermuda.github.io/_posts/2014-08-24-what-is-docker.md

 The second most important consequence is that a lot of third-party clients for the API are maintained in various languages by the community (for example, I created and maintain [Docker-PHP](https://github.com/stage1/docker-php)).
 You thus can connect to the Docker daemon directly from your application, without the need to compile bindings or shell-out commands.

-We will see how to start Docker in daemon mode, and how to configure it, in greater lengths in Chapter 2.

 ## What is boot2docker

 If you are not using a Linux-based operating systems, you can't use the `libcontainer` execution driver.
 Luckily, [boot2docker](https://github.com/boot2docker/boot2docker) has you covered!
 It is the officially supported way of running Docker on non-Linux operating systems.

 When you first issue a Docker command, boot2docker will boot a Linux VM behind the scene and forward all commands to a docker daemon running inside it.
 This VM is extremely lightweight (about only 24MB), runs entirely from the RAM and boots in about 5 seconds.
 It also has to boot only once,  all subsequent docker commands will be seamlessly forwarded to the same virtual machine.

-You will find detailed installation instructions in Chapters 2, as well as on [boot2docker's GitHub page](https://github.com/boot2docker/boot2docker).
+You will find detailed installation instructions on [boot2docker's GitHub page](https://github.com/boot2docker/boot2docker).